November 20, 2020

 As mentioned, the series will also be covering circular economy best practices in six other sectors of the Canadian economy.
-Stay tuned because the second chapter of the series will be profiling the electronics sector and will be published in December 2020.
+Stay tuned because Part 2 of the series will be profiling the electronics sector and will be published in December 2020.

 Ellen MacArthur Foundation [EMF].
 (2015).
 Towards a Circular Economy: Business Rationale for an Accelerated Transition, Ellen MacArthur Foundation.
 Retrieved from: https://www.ellenmacarthurfoundation.org/assets/downloads/TCE_Ellen-MacArthur-Foundation-9-Dec-2015.pdf

 International Council on Mining and Minerals [ICMM].
 (2016).
 Mining and Metals in the Circular Economy.
 Retrieved from: https://www.icmm.com/en-gb/publications/responsible-sourcing/circular-economy